On Root Cause Localization and Anomaly Mitigation through Causal Inference: Experiments

+$\bullet$ \textbf{Donors}~\footnote{https://www.kaggle.com/c/kdd-cup-2014-predicting-excitement-at-donors-choose} is a \textit{real-world dataset} that aims to predict whether a project on DonorsChoose.org is exciting to the business.
+The dataset consists of 10 endogenous features of a project, including ``at least one teacher-referred donor'', ``fully funded'', ``at least one green donation'', ``great chat'', ``three or more non teacher-referred donors'', ``one non teacher-referred donor giving 100 plus'', ``donation from thoughtful donor'', ``great messages proportion'', ``teacher-referred count'', ``non teacher-referred count''.
+A project must meet all of the following five criteria to be exciting: 1) was fully funded; 2) had at least one teacher-referred donor; 3) has a higher than average percentage of donors leaving an original message; 4) has at least one ``green'' donation; 5) has one or more of: 5.1) donations from three or more non teacher-referred donors, 5.2) one non teacher-referred donor gave more than \$100, 5.3) the project received a donation from a ``thoughtful donor''.

+We consider exciting projects as normal and non-exciting projects as abnormal, while anomaly mitigation is to provide guidance to make the project exciting.
+As a real-world dataset, we do not have the ground-truth SCM, so we only use it for a case study.
+The causal graph used in RootCLAM is approximated by the PC algorithm \cite{kalisch2007estimating} with some minor edits to incorporate the domain knowledge.
+Figure \ref{fig:graph_donors} shows the causal graph on Donors.

-Table \ref{tb:datasets} shows the statistics of the two semi-synthetic datasets.
+Table \ref{tb:datasets} shows the statistics of three datasets.
 To simulate the anomaly detection scenario, we set the ratio of abnormal samples to normal samples as 1:10 in the unlabeled dataset for testing.